-Stating that university status and increased fund raising were two of his personal priorities for the year, Speetr institutional advancement will be hired this fall to spearhead the fundraising effort.
+Stating that university status and increased fund raising were two of his personal priorities for the year, Speert explained that a vice president for institutional advancement will be hired this fall to spearhead the fundraising effort.
 Goettler Associates, a national consulting firm specializing in college advancement, has conducted an audit of the college's abilities and needs "in keeping with our desire to increase fund-raising and development efforts," he reported.